Sithiphat/merge-function-with-typescript/README.md

-Use "npm install" command to setup dependency
+Use "npm install" command to setup dependency. <br>
-Use "npm test" command to execute code and unit test
+Use "npm test" command to execute code and unit test.